-The mission of the NOCC is to raise awareness and promote education about ovarian cancer.
-The Coalition is committed to improving the survival rate and quality of life for women with ovarian cancer.
+The mission of the NOCC is to save lives by fighting tirelessly to prevent and cure ovarian cancer, and to improve the quality of life for survivors.

 More than 20,000 women in the United States are diagnosed with ovarian cancer each year, and approximately 15,000 women die annually from the disease.
 Unfortunately, most cases are diagnosed in their later stages when the prognosis is poor.
 However, if diagnosed and treated early, when the cancer is confined to the ovary, the five-year survival rate is over 90 percent.
 That is why it is imperative that the early signs and symptoms of the disease are recognized, not only by women, but also by their families and the medical community.There is currently no early detection test for ovarian cancer.
 Pap tests do not detect ovarian cancer.
 Until there is a test, the key to early diagnosis is awareness.
 And the key to awareness is knowing the subtle symptoms of ovarian cancer and urging women to take early action and live.
 Through national programs and local Chapter initiatives, the NOCC's goal is to make more people aware of the early symptoms of ovarian cancer.
 In addition, the NOCC provides information to assist the newly diagnosed patient, to provide hope to survivors, and to support caregivers.
 Our programs are possible only with the help of our volunteers; committed men and women dedicated to the mission of the NOCC in communities across the country.
 We encourage you to join them.
 Together, we can make a difference in the lives of women affected by ovarian cancer.
 Together, we can break the silence.